oneminch/Notes/APIs.md

 - Simple Object Access Protocol
 - A protocol specification for exchanging structured information in the implementation of web services in computer networks.
 - Use XML-based messages that follow a specific format.
-- Ideal for enterprise applications
+- Ideal for enterprise-level applications that require high security and transactional reliability.
+    - Suitable for private APIs, especially in industries like finance and healthcare, where data integrity and security are important.
 - An example request:

 ```xml